-Follow these steps to change the AP firmware settings:
+Follow these steps to change the zone's AP firmware version:

 - 1. From the Access Pointss page, locate the zone for which you want to upgrade the AP firmware version. - 2.
-Click More and select Change AP Firmware, the Change AP Firmware form appears. - 3.
+Click More and select Change AP Firmware, the Change AP Firmware dialog box appears. - 3.
 The Current AP Firmware version is displayed.
-Click the Upgrade to version button.
-The If you upgrade to a new firmware, a backup configuration file will be created.
-You can use this backup file to downgrade to original firmware (if needed) form appears. - 4.
-Click Yes, The zone's AP firmware was updated successfully form appears. - 5.
-Click OK.
-You have completed upgrading the AP firmware version.
+Select the firmware version you need.
+If you upgrade to a new firmware, a backup configuration file will be created.
+You can use this backup file to downgrade to original firmware. - 4.
+Click Yes, a confirmation message appears stating that the firmware version was updated successfully.

+5. Click OK.
+You have completed upgrading the zone's AP firmware version.